WuerthPhoenix/tornado/README.md

   the event payload and the rule definition, then sending it to the appropriate Tornado Executor.
 * Action Executors:  Instantiates the variables into an action template and invokes that action.

-Tornado is implemented in Rust, so it is fully compiled and thus blazingly fast, is both thread-safe and memory safe, and has excellent error handling.
-Because it uses Rust, Tornado can receive hundreds of thousands of events per second and match millions of rules per second.

 At the following links you can find more information about:
 * [Tornado's architecture](doc/architecture.md).
 * [Implementation details](doc/implementation.md)